 The Alabama Department of Youth Services was established in 1973 (Section 44-1-1, Code of Alabama) with the mandate to provide a comprehensive and coordinated program for the rehabilitation of delinquent youth throughout the State of Alabama.
 Prior to the establishment of the Department of Youth Services (DYS), the three institutions for delinquent youth functioned as separate and isolated entities.
 Act 106 (Section 16-39, Code of Alabama), the Alabama Exceptional Child Act," specifically refers to these separate entities by their former names: Alabama State Training School for Girls, Alabama Boys Industrial School at Mt.
 Meigs, and Alabama Boys Industrial School at Birmingham.
 With the creation of the school district in 1983, all educational programs within Youth Services were placed under the supervision of the district.

-For long term students in grades nine and above who are functioning academically at or near expected grade level, an attempt is made by the counselor to verify needed coursework to ensure that appropriate Carnegie units are earned toward graduation.
-Although DYS schools may graduate students who meet the SDE standards in relation to earned Carnegie units and Alabama High School Graduation Exam, the sending school is encouraged to award the high school diploma.
+For long term students in grades nine and above who are functioning academically at or near grade level, counselors to verify coursework needed to ensure that appropriate Carnegie units are earned toward graduation.
+Although DYS schools may graduate students who meet the ALSDE requirements, the local school sending school is encouraged to award the high school diploma.
 However, over the past two years, Youth Services has graduated a number of long-term students.
-For students who are approaching age 16 or are already ages 16 and above, but have adequate basic skills and do not plan to return to school, preparation for the General Education Development (GED) test is provided; through a waiver granted by the SDE, DYS students age 16 and above may take the GED test.
-All students are encouraged to continue their education upon release from DYS; students who complete their formal education within DYS are encouraged to continue their education at a postsecondary institution upon release.
+For students who are 17 years or older with adequate basic skills and do not plan to return to high school, General Education Development (GED) is an option.
+Students who complete their formal education within DYS are encouraged to continue their education at a postsecondary institution and/or be appropriately prepared to enter the workforce with business and industry credentials upon release.

-The focus of the educational programs is to provide students with improved academic, life, and job readiness skills to enable them to return to the community better prepared to be law-abiding citizens.
-All programs within Youth Services focus on preparing youth to return to the community as law-abiding citizens.
+The educational programs provide students with improved academic, and career readiness skills to enable them to return to the community better prepared to be law-abiding citizens.
 Both state and federal funds are expended for this purpose.